 The Stork Club

 The Stork Club was very popular with celebrities.
-Gossip columnist Walter Winchell had a private table there and it was his base of operations.
+Gossip columnist Walter Winchell had a private table there.
+It was his base of operations.
 And the gossip he learned at the Stork Club was the the grist for his column and radio program.
 It was one of the best-known speakeasies in New York.

 The Cotton Club was located in Harlem.
 Its theme was usually that of a fanciful cotton plantation.
 The customers were white, as was the gangster owner, Owney Madden.
 But the staff and entertainers were African American.
 Some of the artists were Lena Horne, Count Basie, Ella Fitzgerald, Louis Armstrong, Cab Calloway, and Ethel Waters.
 Duke Ellington’s Orchestra was the house band for years.

 The 21 Club was the place to be and be seen.
 So it was a favorite of Frank Sinatra, Ernest Hemingway, and Humphrey Bogart, and other well-known personalities.
 After a police raid for selling alcohol, the Club developed an ingenious hidden door to its bootleg hidden in the cellar next door.
 Also, in case of a raid, the bartender could press a button that flipped its shelved backward.
 Then this dropped the contents into the sewer system.

 Obviously there were speakeasies in New York that few people would want to enter.
 On the other hand, there were also a few that they couldn’t enter.